 A new blog series

 The testimonies of women accused of being refrigerator mothers and the stories of long COVID being dismissed as stress or anxiety, are just two examples of the dark history of psychosomatic medicine.
 In upcoming blog posts, we hope to delve further into this subject and unveil some of the errors of the past.
 In each new article, we will try to tell the psychosomatic history of a disease, starting with multiple sclerosis, asthma, epilepsy, diabetes, rheumatoid arthritis, autism, and hopefully many more.
-We will not only try to summarize the psychosomatic literature but also estimate how it might have influenced doctor, patients and the public at large.
+We will not only try to summarize the psychosomatic literature but also estimate how it might have influenced doctors, patients and the public at large.

 If you like to receive an email notification each time a new article appears, you can subscribe to this blog by entering your email below.